 The Parish Church is open daily from about 9 a.m. until about 4 p.m. in the winter and about 5 p.m. or later in the summer.
-The tower is currently closed for the winter and will re-open on Easter Saturday (15th April) and Easter Monday (17th April) 2017.
-The tower will then be closed until the start of the summer season on Monday 1st May.
+The tower is now open for the summer season, and will normally be open 10.30-4.30 Monday to Friday and 11.00-4.00 on Saturday until the end of October half-term.

 We welcome visitors and those wanting a quiet space to think or pray.
 There is a service on Wednesday morning at 10.00 a.m. and Sunday services are at 9.00 a.m., 10.45 a.m. and 7.00 p.m.
 Access for visitors is limited during these times, although everyone is welcome at our services.

 Tower opening hours are normally 10.30 a.m. to 4.30 p.m.
 Monday to Friday and 11.00 a.m. - 4.00 p.m. on Saturday - except when the church is in use, or when the weather or other circumstances, make it unsafe to climb.
 The responsiblity for all such matters rests with the Stewards on duty, and their decision is final.
 We make a small charge for climbing the tower: £1.50 for adults and 50p for children.
 (There is no charge for under-fives.
 Under 14s must be accompanied by an adult.)